Georgia in the Eurovision Song Contest 2019

-Georgia participated in the Eurovision Song Contest 2019 with the song "Keep On Going" written by Roman Giorgadze and Diana Giorgadze.
+Georgia was represented at the Eurovision Song Contest 2019 with the song "Keep On Going" written by Roman Giorgadze and Diana Giorgadze.
 The song was performed by Oto Nemsadze.
 The Georgian broadcaster Georgian Public Broadcaster (GPB) held the reality television show Georgian Idol in order to select the Georgian entry for the 2019 contest in Tel Aviv, Israel.
 The competition resulted in the selection of four finalists that performed potential Eurovision songs during the final on 3 March 2019.
 The results of a public vote exclusively resulted in the selection of "Sul tsin iare" performed by Oto Nemsadze as the Georgian entry, having received 44.13% of the votes.
 The song was later retitled for the Eurovision Song Contest and was titled "Keep On Going".

 Georgia was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 14 May 2019.
 Performing during the show in position 11, "Keep On Going" was not announced among the top 10 entries of the first semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Georgia placed fourteenth out of the 17 participating countries in the semi-final with 62 points.